tadmccorkle/tadmccorkle.github.io/posts/cyclic-redundancy-check.md

 | 100110**10111010**01 | 10101001 | 100110**00010011**01 |         8          |
 :::

 Assuming all generator polynomials have non-zero $x^n$ and $x^0$ terms, all _n_-bit CRCs can detect burst errors of length less than or equal to _n_.
 This can be proven by viewing the burst error as a polynomial, **E**.
 So long as **E**'s degree is less than the generator polynomial's degree, **E** can't be divided by the generator polynomial, which will result in a non-zero remainder.
 In other words, if the error polynomial isn't divisible by the generator polynomial, the error will be detected (this error detection characteristic extends beyond burst errors).
 This means _n_-bit CRCs can even detect burst errors of length _n+1_ unless the burst error's bits match the generator polynomial's bits.
-Due to the burst error dectection properties of CRCs, all generator polynomials should use nonzero $x^n$ and $x^0$ terms - as far as I know there are no benefits to breaking this rule.
+Due to the burst error dectection properties of CRCs, all generator polynomials should use nonzero $x^n$ and $x^0$ terms &mdash; as far as I know there are no benefits to breaking this rule.

 ### A final note on selection

 There are many other factors that can be considered when choosing a polynomial, such as:

 - Single-bit error detection - errors defined by the polynomial ${\bf E}=x^n$ (a single flipped bit) can always be detected so long as the generator polynomial has two bits set to `1`.
-- Two-bit error detection - errors defined by the polynomial ${\bf E}=x^n + x^m$ (two flipped bits), where _n_ and _m_ are separated by a specific number of bits, can be detected by choosing generator polynomials with specific primitive polynomials as factors (is this description nebulous enough?).
+- Two-bit error detection - errors defined by the polynomial ${\bf E}=x^n + x^m$ (two flipped bits), where _n_ and _m_ are separated by a specific number of bits, can be detected by choosing generator polynomials with specific primitive polynomials as factors.
 - Odd-bit error detection - all errors with an odd number of `1` bits (ex. `111`, `1011`, `10`, etc.) can be detected by choosing a generator polynomial that is a multiple of $x+1$ (a generator polynomial with an even number of `1` bits); however, these same generator polynomials are ~twice as likely <em>not</em> to detect errors with an even number of bits.

 I point all this out to further back up the statement I'm about to make: Any CRC implementation should search for and use a polynomial for which the characteristics are already known and understood.
 As Ross Williams says in his [painless guide to CRC error detection algorithms](http://ross.net/crc/download/crc_v3.txt), it's best "to put the fear of death into anyone who so much as toys with the idea of making up their own poly."
 There is likely a well-documented generator polynomial for most any use-case.